abdrahmansoltan/Learning-Notes/Data Structures & Algorithms/2-Algorithms.md

   - function returns result, then computer uses the result for recursive call(s)
 - Procedural Recursion:
   - no return value, and the task is accomplished during recursive calls
+- Linear Recursion:
+  - each invocation of the body makes at most one new recursive call
+- Binary Recursion:

+  - When a function makes two recursive calls

+    ```py
+    return binary sum(S, start, mid) + binary sum(S, mid, stop)
+    ```

+- Multiple Recursion
+  - function may make more than two recursive calls

 ---